yugahikida/multilevel-sbi/README.md

 where `xxx` is the name of experiment: `[g_and_k, ou_process, toggle_switch, cosmology]` and `yyy` is the name of configuration file.
-For examples, `python3 experiment/g_and_k.py gnk_likelihood.yaml` would run ML-NLE for the g-and-k experiment.
+For example, `python3 experiment/g_and_k.py gnk_likelihood.yaml` would run ML-NLE for the g-and-k experiment.
 Here is the list of configuration files (inside `config` folder).
 You can change the value of `n_list` to run experiment with different $n_l$ other than the one set as default.

 - `gnk_likelihood_mc.yaml`: NLE for g and k experiment.
 Set `high: true` to use data from high fidelity simulator and otherwise `false`.